 Skip to main content Skip to navigation

-Find out more about this Open Professional Studies PhD research degree.
+Find out more about our Open Professional Studies PhD degree at Warwick

-The Open Professional Studies PhD allows you to select a topic of your choice within any of our professional areas of study in: career development work, coaching, counselling, education, psychotherapy, early childhood, social work, and social policy.
+The Open Professional Studies PhD allows you to select a topic of your choice within any of our professional areas of expertise, namely: adult education, career development work, coaching, counselling, education, psychotherapy, early childhood, social work, and social policy.
 Warwick's Centre for Lifelong Learning provides a rich, transdisciplinary academic environment supported by a dedicated team including supervision and personal tutoring.

 Course overview

-This PhD provides an opportunity to undertake in-depth research linked to our expertise in in any professional field within the Centre for Lifelong Learning.
+This PhD provides an opportunity to undertake in-depth research linked to our expertise in any professional field within the Centre for Lifelong Learning.
 Our faculty has expertise in a range of people-focused professions.
-We support interdisciplinary and multidisciplinary research projects linked to one or more of our main professional areas.
+We support interdisciplinary and multidisciplinary research projects linked to one or more of our main professional areas are welcomed.

 Teaching and learning